maxludden/supergene-v2/books/book07/md/chapter-2291.md

 He stopped for a moment, but then, the prisoner started to move again.
 His slow steps took him toward Han Sen.

-“What the f*ck!”
+“What the fuck!”
 Han Sen thought frantically.
 There were four of them, but the prisoner had decided to go for Han Sen. It was getting closer, and after another minute, it stood right behind him.